TheDevGoSike283/my-python-projects/README.md

 This program picks a random input from the array you give.
 <h2>piano</h2>
 This project's README will be in that folder.
+<h2>lcm.py and gcf.py</h2>
+These programs calculate the lowest common multiple and greatest common factor of your two numbers.